sankalpkataria/to-pdf/README.md

 const options = {
   // template options
   template: {
-    type: 'FILE', // If the template in in the form of a file
+    type: 'FILE', // If the template is in the form of a file
     content: path.resolve(__dirname, 'index.html'),
     css: {
       type: 'FILE',